rkeilty/sentry-unfuddle/docs/source/index.rst

 versions of the plugins (along with which version of sentry they actually support).

+1.0.0
+#####

+ - Updated documentation
+ - Made version 1.0.0, as this has been running successfully in several production environments.

 0.11.0
-#####
+######

- - Finalized port of sentry-jira to sentry
+ - Initial port of [sentry-jira](https://github.com/getsentry/sentry-jira) to [sentry-unfuddle](https://github.com/rkeilty/sentry-unfuddle)

 .. toctree::
    :maxdepth: 2